plenigo/plenigo.github.io/pages/sdks/php/includes/checkout_plenigo_managed_products_php.md

 ### Use case
 Use case for implementing checkout with plenigo managed products wihout plenigo login.
 The only thing you have to do is creating a product in the plenigo backend.
-Then you have to replace the company id(e.g.23NuCmdPoiRRkQiCqP9Q), the secret (e.g.Q11DfmzRQcQie3Pp3twzKO32HsV78TngrY2ddvj)  and the product id(e.g. aitnVIz1503443609941).This example assumes you are running in test mode.
+Then you have to replace the company ID (e.g.23NuCmdPoiRRkQiCqP9Q), the secret (e.g.Q11DfmzRQcQie3Pp3twzKO32HsV78TngrY2ddvj)  and the product id(e.g. aitnVIz1503443609941).This example assumes you are running in test mode.

 #### Server logic
 The first thing you have to do is configuring the [PHP SDK](https://plenigo.github.io/configuration_php).